JoeyStanley/real/_posts/2019-10-28-why-do-people-use-bat-instead-of-trap.md

 To put it another way, just because we call something the *cot-caught* merger doesn't mean we should refer to the entire lexical sets as <sc>cot</sc> and <sc>caught</sc>.
 In fact, I think we should actively *avoid* referring to them as <sc>cot</sc> and <sc>caught</sc> for the very reason that they do form a minimal pair.

 It's my impression that researchers on non-American varieties of English use Wells' original lexical sets without any problems.
-Using a different set is potentially confusion and may alienate ourselves from studies on other World Englishes.
+Using a different set is potentially confusing and may alienate ourselves from studies on other World Englishes.

 To be clear, I am in no way criticizing the researchers who came up with or use the <sc>b_t</sc> frame.
 If you're familiar with what I do you'll know that their work is *highly* relevant to my own studies, and I cite *a lot* of studies that use the <sc>b_t</sc> frame.
 Their work is excellent and I model my own work after their theirs.
 I just think the labels could be clearer.